 - Finally, although there has been some academic treatment of corporate campaigns from the perspective of economics and labor studies, there is a paucity of academic treatment of legal issues raised by corporate campaigns.
 This, combined with the lack of a body of accessible decisional law on corporate campaigns, has practically guaranteed slow growth of the law on this subject.

 Many lawyers lack the time, resources, ingenuity and comfort with risk-taking to apply old legal theories to new types of problems.
 In other words, lawyers tend to copy tried-and-proven strategies used by other lawyers instead of developing new legal theories.

 Despite these factors, there is a small body of decisions relating to corporate campaigns or legal disputes that are an outgrowth of such campaigns.
 Unless one is aware of the nature of the underlying dispute, however, the significance of particular rulings as a vehicle for challenging corporate campaign activity is not apparent.
 In reviewing this small but growing body of decisional law, two statutes stand out because of labor's and management's recurring resort to them: the Sherman Act and the RICO Act.
 Although there have been many different statutory and common-law challenges to corporate campaign activity, these two statutes have grown in use and perhaps will become the basis for some of the most interesting litigation involving corporate campaigns in the near future.

-III.
-SUMMARY OF CASES PLEADING ANTITRUST OR RICO CLAIMS10
+SUMMARY OF CASES PLEADING ANTITRUST OR RICO CLAIMS

 A. Amalgamated Clothing and Textile Workers Union v.
 J.P.
 Stevens & Co., Inc.